 An expungement or sealing is the process under Florida law of removing an arrest from the public record and preventing the further dissemination (sale) of it (see what is an expungement page for more information).
-There are many expungement benefits besides these that you should be aware of.
-Below I have listed a few of the most prominent reasons to have your record sealed or expunged as soon as you can and why you may want to choose me to do it.
+Under Florida law, there are additional expungement benefits.

 The moment you are arrested (or receive a Notice to Appear in Court) you have a criminal history that is maintained by the Florida Department of Law Enforcement [FDLE].
 Additionally, the County Clerk of Court also generates a record of the offense.
 Both FDLE and the Clerk of Court sell these records or otherwise make them publically available for free on the web.

 Law enforcement (the arresting agency and the County Sheriff’s Office) also maintain these records.
-Law enforcement records are not public records until the criminal case is resolved.
+Law enforcement records are not public records until the criminal case is resolved (although many love to post mugshots immediately).
 After the case is resolved they become public records (so long as no active investigations are pending).

 An Expunged or Sealed Record Is No Longer A Public Record